-13.1 Some systems automatically delete all user files when a user logs off or a job terminates, unless the user explicitly requests that they be kept.
-Other systems keep all files unless the user explicitly deletes them.
+10.1 Some systems automatically delete all user files when a user logs off or a job terminates, unless the user explicitly requests that they be kept; other systems keep all files unless the user explicitly deletes them.
 Discuss the relative merits of each approach.

-Deleting all files not specifically saved by the user has the advantage of minimizing the file space needed for each user by not saving unwanted or unnecessary files.
-Saving all files unless specifically deleted is more secure for the user in that the user cannot lose files inadvertently by forgetting to save them.
+Answer: Deleting all files not specifically saved by the user has the advantage of minimizing the file space needed for each user by not saving unwanted or unnecessary files.
+Saving all files unless specifically deleted is more secure for the user in that it is not possible to lose files inadvertently by forgetting to save them.

-13.2 Why do some systems keep track of the type of a file, while still others leave it to the user and others simply do not implement multiple file types?
-Which system is "better"?
+10.2 Why do some systems keep track of the type of a file, while others leave it to the user or simply do not implement multiple file types?
+Which system is "better?"

-Some systems allow different file operations based on the type of the file (for instance, an ASCII file can be read as a stream, while a database file can be read via an index to a block).
+Answer: Some systems allow different file operations based on the type of the file (for instance, an ascii file can be read as a stream while a database file can be read via an index to a block).
 Other systems leave such interpretation of a file's data to the process and provide no help in accessing the data.
-The method that is "better" depends on the needs of the processes on the system and the demands the users place on the operating system.
+The method that is "better" depends on the needs of the processes on the system, and the demands the users place on the operating system.
 If a system runs mostly database applications, it may be more efficient for the operating system to implement a database-type file and provide operations, rather than making each program implement the same thing (possibly in different ways).
-For general-purpose systems, it may be better to implement only basic file types to keep the operating system size smaller and allow maximum freedom to the processes on the system.
+For general-purpose systems it may be better to only implement basic file types to keep the operating system.